Average US Teacher Salary by State 2026: NEA $74,495 Table

-The latest NEA Educator Pay Data 2026 report puts the national average public school teacher salary at $74,495 for 2024-25, up 3.5% from the prior year.
-Here is the average teacher salary in the United States by state, starting salary, pay scale structure, benefits value, and cost-of-living context.
+The latest NEA Educator Pay Data 2026 report puts the average US public school teacher salary at $74,495 for 2024-25, up 3.5% from the prior year.
+Use the full 50-state plus DC table below to compare average teacher salary by state, rank, one-year change, starting salary context, pay scale structure, benefits value, and cost-of-living caveats.

 Quick answer